halliwellb/LearningBiography/README.md

 ## LearningBiography

 This project asks questions so the user can learn more about the owner of the webpage.
-The final question is a "guess a number" sequence between 1-20, offering six trys.
+Next is a "guess a number" sequence between 1-20, offering six trys.
+Finally is a "guess my age" game offering four trys and alerting the user whether their guess is too high or too low, as well as how many trys they have remaining.
+All of the questions and prompts are wrapped in functions with the goal of reusability.

 HTML, CSS, and JavaScript are used in this project.

 ### Author: Ben Halliwell

+### Contributor: Kaeden O.

 ### Links and Resources